A Class of Graph-Geodetic Distances Generalizing the Shortest-Path and the Resistance Distances: The weighted shortest path distance in the present framework

 \proof Let $G_\a$ be the multigraph with edge weights $\a^{r_{ij}^p}.$ Using the notation \eqref{e_fija}, for every vertices $i$ and $j\ne i$, just as in the proof of Proposition~\ref{p_da0} we derive \eqs*{ \lim_{\a\to 0^+}d_\a(i,j) =\lim_{\a\to 0^+}\left(-\log_\a\frac{\sqrt{1\cd\!1}}{f_{ij}(\a)}\right) =\lim_{\a\to 0^+} \log_\a f_{ij}(\a). } For every $0<\a<1$, \eq{ f_{ij}(\a) =\sum_{\Ff\in\Fij(G_\a)}w(\Ff) =\sum_{\Ff\in\Fij(G)}\prod_{\e\in E(\Ff)}\a^{r_\e} =\sum_{\Ff\in\Fij(G)}\a^{\sum_{\e\in E(\Ff)}r_\e} =\kappa_{ij}(\a)\ssi \a^{d^{ws}(i,j)}, } where $1\le\kappa_{ij}(\a)\le|\Fij(G)|$.
 In \eqref{e_kappa} we use the fact that for every path from $i$ to $j$, $\Fij(G)$ contains a forest sharing the set of edges with this path.
 Consequently,

 {\bf Remark.} By definition, $G_\a$ results from $G$ by a certain transformation of edge weights.
 This means that $V(G_\a)=V(G)$ and for every $i,j\in V(G)$, $G$ and $G_\a$ have the same number of edges incident to both $i$ and~$j$ (this fact is used in the proof of Theorem~\ref{th_botadd}).
 Since the weight of every edge is positive, $\psi_\a(r)$ must be positive for every $r>0$ and every $\a$ in the definition domain.
 Moreover, recall that the edge weight $w_{ij}^p$ is interpreted as the conductance of the corresponding edge, $w_{ij}=\sum_{p=1}^{n_{ij}}w_{ij}^p$, and $w_{ij}=0=w_{ij}(\a)$ holds if and only if $n_{ij}=0$.
 Since the absence of direct $ij$-connections, i.e., the case of $n_{ij}=0$, can also be interpreted as the zero conductance of such connections, $w_{ij}(\a)=\sum_{p=1}^{n_{ij}}w_{ij}^p(\a)$ should be \emph{small\/} whenever the conductances $w_{ij}^p$ of $ij$-edges are small (i.e., whenever their resistances are large).
 Formally, the continuity condition we have just described is stated as follows: $\lim_{r\to\infty}\psi_\a(r)=0$ for every $\a$ in the definition domain.
 Finally, a natural requirement is that $\psi_\a(r)$ should be decreasing for every~$\a$ (this monotonicity condition along with the above limiting condition implies the positivity of~$\psi_\a(r)$).
-Note that the edge weight transformation \eqref{f_wsp} satisfies these conditions if and only if $\a\in\,]0,1[$.
+Note that the transformation \eqref{f_wsp} satisfies these conditions if and only if $\a\in\,]0,1[$.
+Furthermore, the edge weight transformations we consider in this paper are such that for each $r>0,$ $\lim_{\a\to0^+}\psi_\a(r)=0$ and $\psi_\a(r)$ strictly increases in~$\a;$ except for $\psi_\a(r)=\a^r,$ these transformations are increasing functions of~$\frac{\a}{r}.$

 Using Propositions~\ref{p_dainf} and~\ref{p_da00} one can easily define a parametric family of logarithmic forest distances converging to the weighted shortest path distance as $\a\to 0^+$ and to the resistance distance as $\a\to\infty$.
 Such a family is not unique.
 Perhaps, the most interesting family with such asymptotic properties is the one described in Proposition~\ref{p_ws-r}.